Learning Action Embeddings for Off-Policy Evaluation: Background and related work

-Many state-of-the-art OPE methods are based on IPS \citep{dudik2014doubly,wang2017optimal,su2019cab,su2020doubly,metelli2021subgaussian}.
-A key assumption of IPS, however, is that the logging policy $\pi_0$ and the target policy $\pi$ have \emph{common support}, i.e.\ $\pi(a \mid x) > 0 \implies \pi_0(a \mid x) > 0$ \citep{saito2022off}.
+Many state-of-the-art OPE methods are based on IPS \citep{dudik_doubly_2014,wang_optimal_2017,su_cab_2019,su_doubly_2020,metelli_subgaussian_2021}.
+A key assumption of IPS, however, is that the logging policy $\pi_0$ and the target policy $\pi$ have \emph{common support}, i.e.\ $\pi(a \mid x) > 0 \implies \pi_0(a \mid x) > 0$ \citep{saito_off-policy_2022}.
 When dealing with large action spaces, it can be difficult to select a logging policy that puts non-zero probability on \emph{all} actions, yet does not degrade the customer experience.
 Even if the two policies have common support, a low probability of selecting an action under the logging policy results in a large weight $\nicefrac{\pi(a_t \mid x_t)}{\pi_0(a_t \mid x_t)}$, which increases the variance of the IPS estimate.
-To reduce the variance of IPS, we can either clip the importance weights according to a tunable clipping parameter \citep{swaminathan2015counterfactual} or self-normalize them \citep[SNIPS,][]{swaminathan2015self}, but this biases the estimator.
-To deal with continuous space, \citet{kallus2018policy} use a kernel function to calculate propensities for IPS.
+To reduce the variance of IPS, we can either clip the importance weights according to a tunable clipping parameter \citep{swaminathan_counterfactual_2017} or self-normalize them \citep[SNIPS,][]{swaminathan_self-normalized_2015}, but the former biases the estimator and the latter can still result in a relatively high variance.
+To deal with continuous space, \citet{kallus_policy_2018} use a kernel function to calculate propensities for IPS.
 We also use a similar technique to estimate the propensities of learned embeddings, and we show that the propensity estimation used in MIPS can be interpreted as kernel regression in \cref{sec: analysis}.

-\paragraph{Marginalized IPS} In their work \citet{saito2022off} instead assume that useful \emph{action embeddings} are available to the estimator, and that we can pool information across similar actions to improve the estimates.
-Suppose we have an action embedding $e \in \cE \subseteq \mathbb{R}^{d_\cE}$ for each action $a$. \citeauthor{saito2022off} show that if the logging policy $\pi_0$ has common \emph{embedding support}, i.e.\ $p(e \mid \pi, x) > 0 \implies p(e \mid \pi_0, x) > 0$, and the action $a$ has no \emph{direct effect} on the reward $r$, i.e.\ $a \perp r \mid x,e$, then the proposed \emph{marginalized} IPS (MIPS) estimator
+In their work \citet{saito_off-policy_2022} instead assume that useful \emph{action embeddings} are available to the estimator, and that we can pool information across similar actions to improve the estimates.
+Suppose we have an action embedding $e \in \cE \subseteq \mathbb{R}^{d_\cE}$ for each action $a$. \citeauthor{saito_off-policy_2022} show that if the logging policy $\pi_0$ has common \emph{embedding support}, i.e.\ $p(e \mid \pi, x) > 0 \implies p(e \mid \pi_0, x) > 0$, and the action $a$ has no \emph{direct effect} on the reward $r$, i.e.\ $a \perp r \mid x,e$, then the proposed \emph{marginalized} IPS (MIPS) estimator